moonblade/cka/README.md

 ### Logs

+> Day 35 - 4 Dec, Tuesday
+- Wait in anxiosness for the exam time to roll around.

+> Day 34 - 1 Dec, Saturday
+- Retake killer.sh and get 103/128 and adding a couple extra seconds got 110/128.
+Significantly happier with performance than last time and be happier about prospect of taking the actual exam.

+> Day 33 - 27 Nov, Saturday
+- Realize that you can't schedule it for tomorrow, get dejected that the entire point of going to a place to study and take exam is ruined now and the earlier available slot is on 7th the next month and will have to take it from home instead.

 > Day 32 - 26 Nov, Friday
 - Did questions from an old cka exam, which was significantly easier than the killer.sh session
 - Since there is a free retake, flirting with the idea of just scheduling it for tomorrow and getting it over with.